Affiliate links on Android Authority may earn us a commission. Learn more.

 What will the Fitbit Charge 6 price be?

 The latest line of Fitbit devices has not seen a sharp price increase.
 The Sense 2, Versa 4, and Inspire 3 cost the same as their predecessors at launch.
-If this is the case with the Fitbit Charge 6, we can expect a $179 asking price.
-That’s a little steeper than most fitness trackers in the market, so we’ll have to see if the company considers using the Luxe’s $149 launch price as a benchmark instead.
+If this is the case with the Fitbit Charge 6, we can expect a $179 asking price on debut.
+That’s a little steeper than most fitness trackers in the market, so we’ll have to see if the company has room to slice a few digits off that fee.

 Fitbit Charge 6: What we want to see